Rahul-Krishnan/pinteresting/README.md

 # Pinteresting

-Pinteresting is a web application built on Rails that allows you to add and edit images and displays all users' pins chronologically!
+Pinteresting is a web application built on Rails that allows you to add and edit images and displays all users' pins chronologically.

 ### Features